Finding the Best Daycare for Your Child

 good ratio might be 1 adult per 3 children under 1 year old.
 Or it might be 1 adult

-Be sure discipline doesn't involve isolation, humiliation, or intimidation.
-Make sure
+Check that discipline doesn't involve isolation, humiliation, or intimidation.
+Check

 should be protected with materials that can take impact.

 naps should be on a schedule.
-If your child has any food allergies, make sure the
+If your child has any food allergies, talk with the

-staff members know how to keep your child's snacks separate and free from contamination
+staff members.
+They should know how to keep your child's snacks separate.
+This will

-Ask about policies for special cases like when your child is sick or when you're stuck
+Ask about policies for special cases.
+These include when your child is sick or when

 Ask if they have current parent references you can contact.